 Heroin is an illegal, highly addictive drug processed from morphine, a naturally occurring substance extracted from the seed pod of certain varieties of poppy plants.
 Impure heroin is usually dissolved, diluted, and injected into the veins, muscles, or under the skin.
 A nationwide survey indicates that heroin users are attracted to the drug not only for the “high” but because it is less expensive and easier to get than prescription painkillers.

 The Maryland Youth Risk Behavior Survey (YRBS) showed that 7.4-percent of 12th graders in Worcester County had used heroin.
 In appealing to youth, the task force will emphasize the loss of decision making that comes with dependence and the ease of slipping into addiction.
 Lives are being lost every year, often in their prime, due to a lack of understanding of the problem.
 In 2014 alone there were 14 accidental overdose deaths in Worcester County, up from 6 the year before.
 Heroin and prescription opioids make up the majority of those deaths across the state as of 2014.

 Naloxone, also known as Narcan, is a medication that can be used to save a life in the event of an opiate overdose.
 The Health Department offers Naloxone trainings for friends, family members and anyone that might come in contact with an opioid abuser.
 For more information on trainings call 410-213-0202.

 Need to Dispose of Expired Medications Safely?
 Find the Prescription Dropoff Box Closest to You by Clicking Below

-Funding provided by Maryland BHA and SAMHSA.
+Funding provided by the Maryland Department of Health and SAMHSA.